Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Particular setup

-where $\alpha,\beta$ are as in Assumption 5. \end{theorem} We point out that the proof of Theorem \ref{CLT} in \cite{BGG} relies on the following moment bounds statement, which is not written out explicitly in that paper. \begin{theorem} Suppose that Assumptions 1-5 hold and let $U = \mathbb{C} \setminus [0, \lM + \theta]$.
+where $\alpha,\beta$ are as in Assumption 5. \end{proposition} We point out that the proof of Proposition \ref{CLT} in \cite{BGG} relies on the following moment bounds statement, which is not written out explicitly in that paper. \begin{proposition} Suppose that Assumptions 1-5 hold and let $U = \mathbb{C} \setminus [0, \lM + \theta]$.
 Then for each $k \in \mathbb{N}$ we have

-where $G_\mu(z)$ is as in (\ref{GmuDef}) and the constant in the big $O$ notation depends on $k$ and is uniform as $z$ varies over compact subsets of $U$. \end{theorem} We will require Theorem \ref{MomentBoundSingleLevel} in our paper, and since its proof has not been written out in \cite{BGG} we will give it in Section \ref{Section10}, where we will also give the proof of Theorem \ref{CLT}.
-We remark that the arguments presented in \cite{BGG} are sufficient to establish these theorems and we will follow their ideas quite closely; however, there are a few minor inaccuracies in the proof and for the sake of completeness we will supply the full proofs in the present paper.
+where $G_\mu(z)$ is as in (\ref{GmuDef}) and the constant in the big $O$ notation depends on $k$ and is uniform as $z$ varies over compact subsets of $U$. \end{proposition} We will require Proposition \ref{MomentBoundSingleLevel} in our paper, and since its proof has not been written out in \cite{BGG} we will give it in Section \ref{Section10}, where we will also give the proof of Proposition \ref{CLT}.
+We remark that the arguments presented in \cite{BGG} are sufficient to establish these propositions and we will follow them quite closely; however, there are a few inaccuracies in the proofs in \cite{BGG} and for the sake of completeness we will supply the full proofs of the above two propositions in the present paper.

-While Theorem \ref{CLT} gives a complete answer to the question of the asymptotic distribution of $G^t_N$, we need to study the joint distribution of $G^t_N$ and $G^b_N$.
+While Proposition \ref{CLT} gives a complete answer to the question of the asymptotic distribution of $G^t_N$, we need to study the joint distribution of $G^t_N$ and $G^b_N$.
 Below we present a method for obtaining the joint cumulants of these fields, which is inspired by \cite{BGG}.\\